 Consider Bundling Cover Types for Better Value

-Several providers offer package policies that bundle professional indemnity, public liability, and statutory liability into a single policy.
-Bundling is often more cost-effective than buying each cover type separately, and it simplifies administration - one policy, one renewal date, one insurer to deal with.
+Several insurers offer package policies that combine professional indemnity, public liability, and cyber liability into a single policy.
+Bundling is typically more cost-effective than purchasing each cover type separately and simplifies administration with one policy, one renewal date, and one insurer to deal with.

 Frequently Asked Questions